 - Definition Gerstmann-Straussler-Scheinker Disease:

 - Dictionary Straussler-Scheinker Disease - In adults, the syndrome may occur after a stroke or in association with damage to the parietal lobe.
-In addition to exhibiting the above symptoms, many adults also globoid cell leukodystrophy definition.
+In addition to exhibiting the above symptoms, many adults also globoid cell leukodystrophy explain.

 - Definition Glycogen Storage Disease:

-- Definition Gaucher'S Disease:
+- Definition Gerstmann'S Syndrome: